gleim/agency-runtime-quickstart/README.md

 # agency-runtime-quickstart
-Quickstart for creating agent teams in the Agency Runtime stack
+Quickstart for self-hosting and customizing agent teams on the Agency Runtime OSS stack.

 # Replit hosting configuration
 These are the instructions for using the Replit component of